hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

       gradle wrapper
       ```

-   1. Compile the code with gradle wrapper
+   1. Add the following line to specify which class will be run by gradle

       ```bash
-      ./gradlew build
+      mainClassName = 'streaming.KafkaCustomerProducer'
       ```

-   1. Add the following line to specify which class will be run by gradle
+   1. Compile the code with gradle wrapper

       ```bash
-      mainClassName = 'streaming.KafkaCustomerProducer'
+      ./gradlew build
       ```

-   1. The most straight forward way is to use gradle wrapper
+   1. The most straight forward way is to run by gradle wrapper

       ```bash
       ./gradlew run
       ```

-   1. To build a fatJar add the following stuffs to `build.gradle`
+   1. As an alternative, build a fatJar by adding the following stuffs to `build.gradle`

       ```
       task fatJar(type: Jar){